tauraloke/tegownitsa/readme.md

 - [x] i18n.
 - [x] Make job interface for scanning and tag search.
 - [x] Add Saucenao API requests with a private token.
-- [ ] (In progress) Optimize tag extraction by replacing scraping HTML to JSON API if possible.
+- [x] Optimize tag extraction by replacing scraping HTML to JSON API if possible.
 - [x] Try to add tag prediction like [Autotagger](https://github.com/danbooru/autotagger).
+- [ ] Add tag extraction when a file imported by URL.
+- [ ] Add a new strategy for tag extraction: catch tags directly from IQDB/Saucenao instead booru APIs.
-- [ ] Pagination.
+- [ ] Refine search interface for tags and other texts of images.
+- [ ] Add an architecture of plugins for Tesseract and Autotagging options.
+Current bundle is really too big.